-The arcade original, with its polished presentation, remains fondly-remembered.
-The reception of its many ports was fairly varied.
+The arcade original, with its polished presentation, remains fondly remembered.
+The reception of its many ports was quite varied.
 The Genesis adaptation fared well enough, with reviewers agreeing it offered a fun opportunity to blast away at robots – as long as you didn’t mind the inherently limited rail shooter gameplay.
 As was often the case at the time, each port received an original soundtrack – and the Genesis game was lucky enough to be scored by Matt Furniss.

 The year prior, Furniss had scored the Genesis, Game Gear and Sega Master System versions of The Terminator.
-Those soundtracks – despite their obvious qualities – were a bit too short on substance to qualify as classics (although Furniss coaxed some truly impressive, hefty bass sounds out of the Game Gear and Master System).
-The T2: The Arcade Game soundtrack is Furniss’ strongest entry in the franchise, the best T2: The Arcade Game score and an intriguing addition to other outstanding Terminator soundtracks.
-While Geoff Follin and Tommy Tallarico used their franchise assignments to write either experimental sound collages or 80s-inspired, hook-laden pop/rock, Furniss takes the most obvious approach: an all-guns blazing, unrelenting action score.
+Those soundtracks – despite their obvious qualities – were a bit too short on substance to qualify as classics (although Furniss coaxed some imposing, hefty bass sounds out of the Game Gear and Master System).
+The T2: The Arcade Game soundtrack is Furniss’ strongest entry in the franchise, the best T2: The Arcade Game score and an intriguing addition to the Terminator franchise’s musical universe.
+While Geoff Follin and Tommy Tallarico used their franchise assignments to write either experimental sound collages or 80s-inspired, hook-laden pop/rock, Furniss takes the most obvious approach: an all-guns-blazing, unrelenting action score.

-From the very first second, “Mission 1”’s hard-hitting drums ramp up the energy and tension.
-They contrast well with the more measured synth lines that at times turn surprisingly melodic, ringing out like majestic guitar chords.
+Right from the start, “Mission 1”’s hard-hitting drums ramp up the energy and tension.
+They contrast nicely with the more measured synth lines that at times turn surprisingly melodic, ringing out like majestic guitar chords.
 This explosive mix is bolstered by a busy, supple bass that allows Furniss to keep this mix of energetic and cinematically sweeping elements constantly moving.
 While Furniss obviously knows how to write adrenaline-driven compositions, there’s no shortage of melodies and potent atmospherics on the T2: The Arcade Game soundtrack.

 On later tracks, Furniss varies his compositions by changing the nature of their rhythmic attack.
 “Mission 2” and “Mission 4” make extensive use of syncopations and poly-rhythmic percussion layers, moving the previously hard rock-tinged music closer towards prog rock and dance music.
-Furniss marries this outburst of frantic energy with more fragmented melodies – they help guide listeners through these whirlwind compositions that keep spewing out new ideas at a frightening pace.
+Furniss marries this outburst of frantic energy with more fragmented melodies – they help guide listeners through these whirlwind compositions that keep delivering new ideas at a frightening pace.
 On the short, trenchant “Mission 4”, Furniss is happy to indulge in the music’s disorienting effect, with an erratic synth lead that contributes to the panic-stricken mood.
-On “Mission 2”, he anchors his cue through a constantly pumping bass line that feels more threatening than empowering.
-“Boss Theme” of course turns out to be the soundtrack’s fastest, most single-minded track and its hyperactive bass and furious speed are really all it requires to sustain its short run time.
+On “Mission 2”, he anchors his cue through a constantly pumping bassline that feels more threatening than empowering.
+Of course, “Boss Theme” turns out to be the soundtrack’s fastest, most single-minded track and its hyperactive bass and furious speed are really all it requires to sustain its short run time.